Middlesex University is rated excellent by the GLA’s Healthy Workplace Charter Scheme and is an active member of the Healthy Universities network.

 Business in the Community (BITC) is committed to empowering employers to tap into this economic potential by accelerating change for ethnically diverse employees.

 The Top Employers list, created by lesbian, gay, bi, trans, queer, questioning and ace (LGBTQ+) equality charity Stonewall, is compiled from submissions to the Workplace Equality Index, a powerful benchmarking tool used by employers to assess their achievements and progress on LGBT equality in the workplace.
-We have received a Bronze Award from Stonewall in the Stonewall Workplace Equality Index 2022.
-We also ranked 103rd (out of 403 institutions) in this Index, moving up 62 places since 2020, and came 15th out of the 50 higher education institutions that took part this year.
+We have received a Gold Award from Stonewall in the Stonewall Workplace Equality Index 2023.
+We also ranked 58th (out of 268 institutions) in this Index and came 8th out of the 30 higher education institutions that took part this year.

 MDX are members of Business Disability Forum, which exists to transform the life chances of disabled people, working through and with businesses to create a disability-smart world.